hydraulic-institute/edb/source/06_section-VI/01_sys_curves.md

 $$ {1 \over \sqrt f} = -2 \log({\epsilon/D \over 3.7} + {5.74 \over Re^{0.9}}) $$
 =+=

 These equations will approximate the Moody diagram.
-The friction factor is based on the Reynolds Number, Re, the pipe diameter, Dh, and the pipe roughness, ε.
+The friction factor is based on the Reynolds Number (Re), the pipe diameter (D<sub>h</sub>), and the pipe roughness (ε).
 The pipe roughness is dependent on the type of pipe being used.
 Other aspects, such as age, fouling, and coatings will also affect the pipe roughness.

 The Hazen-Williams equation is another method to